influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/backup_and_restore.md

 - `[ -shard <shard_ID> ]`: Shard ID of the shard to be restored.
 If specified, then `-db` and `-rp` are required.

-> **Note:** For automated backups using the legacy format, consider using the new online feature for legacy backups.
+> **Note:** If you have automated backups based on the legacy format, consider using the new online feature for your legacy backups.
 The new backup utility lets you restore a single database to a live (online) instance, while leaving all existing data on the server in place.
 The [offline restore method (described below)](#restore-legacy) may result in data loss, since it clears all existing databases on the server.

 ### Backward compatible offline backup and restore (legacy format)

-> ***Note:*** The backward compatible backup and restore for InfluxDB OSS described below are now supported as the legacy format.
-InfluxData recommends using the newer Enterprise-compatible backup and restore utilities with InfluxDB OSS servers.
+> ***Note:*** The backward compatible backup and restore for InfluxDB OSS documented below are deprecated.
+InfluxData recommends using the newer Enterprise-compatible backup and restore utilities with your InfluxDB OSS servers.

 InfluxDB OSS has the ability to snapshot an instance at a point-in-time and restore it.
 All backups are full backups; incremental backups are not supported.